Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry

 where the coefficients $ \psi_{n R} $ and $ \psi_{n I} $ are all real numbers.
 The notation has been chosen with an eye to the wavefunction values, and in matrix form it is

 This is in fact the quaternion representation of the spinor wavefunction

 where the notation $ \psi_{n R} $ and $ \psi_{n I} $ now clearly gives the real and imaginary parts of the two rows in the spinor.
 Notice that the quaternion has no additional information over the spinor, because the second column only contains conjugate forms of quantities in the first column.
-The exact relationship of the columns, given in equation (\ref{def.m.qpsi}), is common to all real quaternions, including real quaternion equations.
+The relationship of the columns, given in equation (\ref{def.m.qpsi}), is common to all real quaternions, including real quaternion equations.

 Additionally, the inner product of the wavefunction with itself is still $ {}^{\dagger} \psi \psi $ (with the ``$ {}^{\dagger} $'' to the left), which is the same as the spinor result.
 However, the equivalent inner product of two different wavefunctions $ \zeta $ and $ \psi $ will {\it not} be $ {}^{\dagger} \zeta \psi $, but rather will transition from spinors to quaternions via

 as may be verified by direct calculation.
 This is the complex projection of a quaternionic value into the $ Q_{0} $, $ Q_{3} $ complex plane)\cite{rotelli}.
 Thus, the inner product of two different wavefunctions is still a complex number, just as it is in spinors.
 Furthermore, when $ \zeta = \psi $, this reduces to $ {}^{\dagger} \psi \psi $, as it must.